esphill/qiz235_Insight/README.md

-# EDGAR Analytics Coding Challenge
+## EDGAR Analytics Coding Challenge

 The way I use is pretty simple.
-It can divide into the following two main parts.
+It can be divided into two main parts.

 ### 1、Data structures to store data: